Muhammet-Yildiz/Keepsafe/README.md

 2. Uploaded images are added to Firebase firestore and taken from firestore and displayed to the user .

-3.Framer motion library was used for user satisfaction
+3. Framer motion library was used for user satisfaction

 ### Licence